 EBay Chief Executive John Donahoe has said he believes Siri is just the beginning, and sees a future where users can speak their preferences into phones to narrow down shopping choices.

 Dan Miller of San Francisco-based Opus Research agrees.
-He was particularly intrigued by reports last November of an acquisition by Amazon.com (AMZN.O) of Yap, whose software coverts voice to text.
+He was particularly intrigued by reports last November of an acquisition by Amazon.com

 The clock is ticking.
 In the next year or year and half expect a talking Kindle that supports commerce, Miller said.